 My Journey to Free Data at DevOps Speed

-As of 08:34 PM EDT on Thursday, July 24, 2025, I look back on a career that’s defined both my journey and InfoLibrarian™’s future.
-For over two decades, I’ve consulted with SMBs and enterprises, driving principal architecture and CTO-level strategies through consulting firms and direct hands-on client engagements.
+As of 08:34 PM EDT on Thursday, July 24, 2024, I look back on a career that’s defined both my journey and InfoLibrarian™’s evolution.
+For over two decades, I consulted with SMBs and enterprises, driving principal architecture and CTO-level strategies through consulting firms and direct hands-on client engagements.
 I led the charge on successes you’ll find in our Customer Success Stories—from streamlining metadata for a global bank to modernizing data governance for a healthcare leader.
-Yet, by the late 2010s, my own company faced a paradox: our pioneering Metadata Appliance™ from 2005 had become a legacy trap.
-This is the story of how my experience fueled a pivot to unleash data at the speed of DevOps—and how it can transform your organization too.
+Yet, by 2020, my own company faced a paradox: our pioneering Metadata Appliance™ from 2005 had become a legacy trap.
+This is the story of how my experience fueled a pivot away from enterprise software to focus on modernization consulting—and the lessons learned.

 The Legacy Bind

 Our early success hinged on legacy platforms, data warehouses, and static catalogs—paradigms I helped implement for clients.
 By 2020, InfoLibrarian™’s platform, built on pre-cloud tech, struggled under the weight of technical debt.
 Maintenance costs soared, and an outage—rooted in an outdated adapter—shook client trust.
 Having guided countless customers through similar challenges, I recognized the signs: rigid warehouses too slow for DevOps, catalogs too brittle for real-time events, and platforms too locked-in for cloud-native agility.
-Gartner (2025) confirms this pain, noting 70% of CTOs see tech debt as their top innovation barrier.
+This pain was widespread, with 70% of CTOs seeing tech debt as their top innovation barrier.
 We were no exception.

 The Pivot Driven by Experience

 That crisis was my call to action.
-Drawing on years of consulting—leading SMBs to scale metadata systems and enterprises to overhaul architectures—I steered InfoLibrarian™ toward a 2022 pivot.
+Drawing on years of consulting—leading SMBs to scale metadata systems and enterprises to overhaul architectures—I steered InfoLibrarian™ toward a strategic pivot in 2020.
 We shifted from a product focus to a consulting-led model, birthing the InfoLibrarian™ Modernization Framework.
 My hands-on work with clients, from Fortune 100s to nimble startups, shaped this transformation:

 As the principal architect and CTO, I embedded fractional consulting expertise—honed through years of client successes—to align strategy with execution.
-By 2024, outages diminished, and our clients began thriving with AI-ready, DevOps-speed data systems.
+By 2020, the pivot was complete, and our consulting engagements helped clients thrive with AI-ready, DevOps-speed data systems.

 Data at DevOps Speed: A New Era

 Data is no longer a static relic—it’s a live, event-driven stream.
 My journey, from consulting firms to leading InfoLibrarian™’s pivot, proved that escaping legacy paradigms unlocks this potential.
-Enterprises can now move data as fast as code, free from the constraints of traditional warehouses and catalogs, powered by cloud-native openness.
+The framework we developed enables enterprises to move data as fast as code, free from the constraints of traditional warehouses and catalogs, powered by cloud-native openness.

 Your Path to Freedom

-If your data is shackled by legacy systems, the opportunity is yours.
-My experience—guiding clients through modernization and now completing InfoLibrarian™’s transformation—offers a proven path.
-Ready to break free and unleash data at DevOps speed?
-Book a Strategy Call to leverage my expertise for your success.
+If your data is shackled by legacy systems, the lessons from this transformation offer a proven path.
+My experience—guiding clients through modernization and completing InfoLibrarian™’s transformation—provides insights into breaking free and unleashing data at DevOps speed.

 About the Author

-Brian Brewer, CTO of InfoLibrarian™, brings over 20 years of consulting experience, leading SMBs and enterprises to architectural success.
-His Metadata Value Method™ emerged from this journey, now driving the company’s modernization mission.
+Brian Brewer, former CTO of InfoLibrarian™, brings over 20 years of consulting experience, having led SMBs and enterprises to architectural success.
+His Metadata Value Method™ emerged from this journey, now documented as part of the company’s modernization framework.
 Learn more about my journey in my story or our history on the company page to see how this transformation began.